Meta Platforms, Inc. (NASDAQ:META) Insider Sells $478,183.90 in Stock

 Meta Platforms, Inc. (NASDAQ:META – Get Free Report) insider Jennifer Newstead sold 905 shares of Meta Platforms stock in a transaction on Tuesday, August 20th.
-The stock was sold at an average price of $528.38, for a total transaction of $478,183.90.
-Following the sale, the insider now directly owns 40,532 shares in the company, valued at approximately $21,416,298.16.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+The shares were sold at an average price of $528.38, for a total value of $478,183.90.
+Following the completion of the sale, the insider now directly owns 40,532 shares of the company’s stock, valued at $21,416,298.16.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

 Jennifer Newstead also recently made the following trade(s):